Wisconsin court: Bid to recover smuggled car can continue

 Dallet didn’t participate in the ruling.

-Heftman didn’t immediately return a voicemail Tuesday.
-Mueller’s attorney, Matthew Fisher, also didn’t immediately return a message.
+Mueller’s attorney, Matthew Fisher, said the court got the ruling 100% correct.
+Ford, who is representing himself, said he was pleased with the decision.

+Heftman said Workman disagrees with the ruling but declined further comment, saying the lawsuit is still pending.

 Online court records didn’t list an attorney for Gardner.

 Follow Todd Richmond on Twitter at https://twitter.com/trichmond1